dub-flow/secure-code-review-challenges/challenge-02/solution.md

 # My Solution

+I created a walkthrough for this challenge: https://www.youtube.com/watch?v=eIjJQ4vikYM.

 Note that multiple solutions exist, as the challenge was based solely on the provided code without additional context.

 How I would approach it: